Jump to section

 1. Understand the expectations

-Knowing what is expected of you is fundamental for fulfilling your role at work successfully.
+Knowing your job expectations is fundamental for fulfilling your role at work.

 Being unsure of the requirements can cause stress.
 Ask for clarification from your supervisor whenever you need it.